By: Kendall Jones on July 7th, 2022

 Reward the Good, Correct the Bad

 Be careful about relying on an incentive program that rewards workers for going so many days without an accident or injury, as it could lead to underreporting.
-By encouraging and rewarding workers for their proactive approach to safety will result in fewer accidents and injuries.
+Encouraging and rewarding workers for their proactive approach to safety will result in fewer accidents and injuries.

 Conduct Daily Site Inspections and Safety Meetings